 Certified dental assistant resume

-When applying for a job as a certified dental assistant, include such customizations to your resume as:
+If you are asking this question: How do I get a job as a certified dental assistant?
+Then apply for the certified dental assistant job and include such customizations to your resume as:

 - Using numbers to show your value above other candidates